-You start with an initial power of power
+You are given an initial power of power

 , an initial score of 0